cypress-io/cypress-documentation/content/guides/guides/cross-origin-testing.md

 #### Other workarounds

-There are other ways of testing the interaction between 2 superdomains.
-Because the browser has a natural security barrier called `origin policy` this means that state like `localStorage`, `cookies`, `service workers` and many other APIs are not shared between them anyways.
+There are other ways of testing the interaction between two superdomains.
+The browser has a natural security barrier called `origin policy` this means that state like `localStorage`, `cookies`, `service workers` and many other APIs are not shared between them anyways.
 Cypress does offer APIs around `localStorage`, `sessionStorage`, and `cookies` that are not limited to this restriction.

 As a best practice, you should not visit or interact with a 3rd party service not under your control.
 However, there are exceptions!
 If your organization uses